ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Image.rst

 |

+.. _sdk_qtquick_image_sourceSize-prop:

 +--------------------------------------------------------------------------+
 |        \ sourceSize : QSize                                              |
 +--------------------------------------------------------------------------+

 This property holds the actual width and height of the loaded image.

-Unlike the `width </sdk/apps/qml/QtQuick/Item#width-prop>`__ and `height </sdk/apps/qml/QtQuick/Item#height-prop>`__ properties, which scale the painting of the image, this property sets the actual number of pixels stored for the loaded image so that large images do not use more memory than necessary.
-For example, this ensures the image in memory is no larger than 1024x1024 pixels, regardless of the Image's `width </sdk/apps/qml/QtQuick/Item#width-prop>`__ and `height </sdk/apps/qml/QtQuick/Item#height-prop>`__ values:
+Unlike the :ref:`width <sdk_qtquick_item#width-prop>` and
+:ref:`height <sdk_qtquick_item#height-prop>` properties, which scale the
+painting of the image, this property sets the actual number of pixels stored for the loaded image so that large images do not use more memory than necessary.
+For example, this ensures the image in memory is no larger than 1024x1024 pixels, regardless of the Image's :ref:`width <sdk_qtquick_item#width-prop>` and :ref:`height <sdk_qtquick_item#height-prop>` values:

 .. code:: cpp